naliboff/aspect/cookbooks/continental_extension/doc/continental_extension.md

 In the crustal deformation examples above, the viscosity depends solely on the Drucker Prager yield criterion defined by the cohesion and internal friction angle.
-While this approximation works reasonably well for the uppermost crust, deeper portions of the lithosphere may undergo either brittle or viscous deformation, with the latter depending on a combination of composition, temperature, pressure and strain-rate.
-In effect, a combination of the Drucker-Prager and Diffusion dislocation material models is required.
-The visco-plastic material model is designed to take into account both brittle (plastic) and non-linear viscous deformation, thus providing a template for modeling complex lithospheric processes.
-Such a material model can be used in using the following set of input parameters:
+While this approximation works reasonably well for the uppermost crust, deeper portions of the lithosphere may undergo a combination of brittle, viscous, or elastic deformation, with the latter depending on a combination of composition, temperature, pressure and strain-rate.
+In effect, a combination of the Drucker-Prager, Diffusion dislocation, and Viscoelastic material models is required.
+The visco-plastic material model is designed to take into account both brittle (plastic), non-linear viscous flow, and viscoelastic deformation, thus providing a template for modeling complex lithospheric processes.
+This material model can be selected using the following set of input parameters:

 ```{literalinclude} continental_extension_material_model.prm
 ```